 IPv4 vs IPv6 security: which one is safer?

-IPv6 was made to be secure.
+IPv6 was made with security in mind, so, when implemented correctly, it is more secure than IPv4.
 IP Security (IPSec) is a series of IETF security protocols that promote authentication, security and data integrity that’s built into IPv6.

 Back when IPv6 first launched, it required the encryption of internet traffic using IPSec, which is a popular encryption standard.
 This makes IPv6 secure as encryption scrambles the content of your internet traffic so that anyone intercepting is unable to decipher it.